paulcpederson/static-site/README.md

 Now anything in the `posts` folder will have a `{{next}}` and `{{prev}}` key holding the next or previous post.

-# Why

-> There are 4 million static site generators out there, why build another one?

-Totally valid point.
-I began this journey by looking through almost every static site generator on npm (there are hundreds, but many are undocumented or empty).
-It seemed so stupid to reinvent a wheel that seemingly everybody has invented.
-After trying a lot of them out, and weighing my options, I still felt that they were lacking.
-Not in features, but in *focus*.
-Most of them lock you into a particular way of working.
-They are immense, opinionated structures that try to do everything for you.
-They include a cli that generates scaffolds, a server, a file watcher, and all kinds of other features.

-Static-site isn't a magic bullet.
-It doesn't do everything for you.
-It doesn't have a scaffolding command, or a server, or a cute name.
-And it probably won't scale up to hundreds and thousands of pages.
-Instead, it just does one thing: take a folder of files and data and turn it into HTML.
-It's up to you to figure out how to preprocess your Sass, or bundle JavaScript, or run a development server.
-It's up to you to watch files and figure out a task runner.
-Static Site is for developers working on small DIY projects.
-Hopefully it's useful to you.

 ## Templates

 By default, static-site uses [swig](http://paularmstrong.github.io/swig/) templates, but you can use whatever template-engine your heart desires.
 To use a different template engine, just add the path to your template engine as the `templateEngine` option.
 The template engine file should be a module that exports a single function.
 While building each page Static Site will call that function with your site options, the page content, the page's data, and a callback function.
 For example, to use [jade](http://jade-lang.com/) instead of swig, just use: